Transformations Clinical Psychology

 Brain Chemistry

 Chemical imbalances in the brain, particularly involving neurotransmitters like serotonin, dopamine, and norepinephrine, are strongly associated with bipolar disorder.
 These chemicals regulate mood, energy, and behaviour.
 Disruptions in their levels can lead to extreme mood swings.
-Advances in neurobiology highlight how these imbalances affect brain circuits, making them a key focus for treatment and medication development.

 Environmental stressors